uber-web/math.gl/modules/core/docs/developer-guide/transformations.md

 Transformations can be represented in many different notations but for computational purposes it is efficient to express them as matrices, or in some cases as quaternions.

 The most general transform is a 4x4 matrix.
-See [docs/developer-guide/concepts](./'homogeneous-coordinates.md') regarding some advantages with using 4x4 matrices to represent transformations.
+See the article on [homogeneous coordinates](../concepts/homogeneous-coordinates.md) for some advantages in using 4x4 matrices to represent transformations.

 ## Applying transformations